lscientific/PRStuning/README.md

 ```
 ### Results
 Since testing genotype data are provided, testing AUC is calculated.
-Testing and PRStuning AUC results are saved to ./simdata/auc_results.txt\
+Testing and PRStuning AUC results are saved to ./simdata/auc_results.txt.
+Each row corresponds to a PRS parameter and the two columns corresponds to PRStuning AUC and testing AUC respectively \
 Files with prefix ./simdata/align_ are aligned datasets \
 Directory ./simdata/prs_results contains PRS scoring results using PLINK \
 param.txt contains the estimated parameters \
 beta_est.txt contains the estimated ground truth effect sizes \
-log.txt is the the log file
+log.txt is the log file